Are you looking for fruit picking jobs in Switzerland so that you can experience working and living in Switzerland?

 Apricots are a part of the cultural heritage of the Valais canton.

-There are over 50 varieties of apricots that are grown in Switzerland and you can often find fresh apricots sold along the roads during the summer.
+There are over 50 varieties of apricots that are grown in Switzerland and as many farm jobs Switzerland for harvesting them.
+You can often find fresh apricots sold along the roads during the summer.

 There are over 200 varieties of grapes that are grown in Switzerland on over 15,000 hectares of land.